BioPhoton/ng-drupal-7-services/README.md

-# AngularJS for you Headless Drupal
+# AngularJS for your Headless Drupal

 You want to do Headles or Decoupled Drupal?
 Useing AngularJS??
 This is what you need to make your live easyer!